Next Chapter of Healthcare Innovation

 Where Innovation Meets Mercy

-The Frances M. Maguire '55 Healthcare Innovation Center (HIC) will prepare students to address the healthcare needs of today and tomorrow, with the goal of improving access and equity for all.
+In the new Frances M. Maguire '55 Healthcare Innovation Center (HIC), which opened in August 2025 and was officially unveiled in September 2025, GMercyU prepares students to address the healthcare needs of today and tomorrow, with the goal of improving access and equity for all.

 Features of the Frances M. Maguire '55 Healthcare Innovation Center

-- 9 classrooms and 12 student study rooms, including the Guardian Angel Fund Speech-Language Pathology Classroom
+- 9 classrooms and 12 student study rooms, including the Guardian Angel Fund Speech-Language Pathology Suite

-- 9 skills labs and 15 state-of-the-art simulation rooms, including The Windmill Foundation Nurses' Station, 3 exam rooms (maternity, patient care, pediatric) and home care/studio apartment settings
+- 9 skills labs and 15 state-of-the-art simulation rooms, including 3 exam rooms (maternity, patient care, pediatric) and home care/studio apartment settings

-- The Frances Cannata Stimmler ’66 and Joseph Stimmler Inspiration Station, a multi-functioning space that will host seminars, speakers, and large-scale simulation experiences where GMercyU partners with community healthcare, emergency management, and other municipal services for emergency preparedness drills
+- The Frances Cannata Stimmler ’66 and Joseph Stimmler Inspiration Station, a multi-functioning space for seminars, speakers, and large-scale simulation experiences where GMercyU partners with community healthcare, emergency management, and other municipal services for emergency preparedness drills

 - The Jie Du, PhD Healthcare Innovation Commons, a two-floor atrium featuring numerous gathering spots for students and faculty